Sango-Club/crypto-dca-bot/README.md

 ### Run it

-6. Build and Compose the Docker: `docker-compose -f docker/docker-compose.yml up`
+1. Build and Compose the Docker: `docker-compose -f docker/docker-compose.yml up`
-7. Your bot should be running, if you set up a Twitter or Telegram API you should be receiving tweets/messages.
+2. Your bot should be running, if you set up a Twitter or Telegram API you should be receiving tweets/messages.

+## Contribute 🆘

+Open an issue to state clearly the contribution you want to make.
+Upon aproval send in a PR with the Issue referenced.
+(Implement Issue #No / Fix Issue #No).

+## Maintainers Ⓜ️

+- Erwin Lejeune